Statutory & Quasi-Judicial Bodies

 Central Bureau of Investigation (CBI)

-The CBI is India's premier investigation agency but has a unique legal status — it is NOT established by any Act of Parliament and is NOT a constitutional body.
-It was established in 1963 by a resolution of the Ministry of Home Affairs and derives its investigation powers from the Delhi Special Police Establishment Act (DSPE Act), 1946.
-The DSPE Act was originally enacted to investigate cases of bribery and corruption in the War Department during World War II.
-Key features: the CBI Director is appointed by the President on the recommendation of a committee comprising PM (Chair), CJI or SC judge nominated by CJI, and Leader of Opposition in LS (prescribed by the Lokpal Act, 2013, following the Vineet Narain case).
-The Director has a minimum tenure of 2 years (SC directive).
-The CBI has three main divisions: Anti-Corruption Division, Economic Offences Division, and Special Crimes Division.
-Crucially, the CBI requires the consent of the state government to investigate cases in that state (Section 6 of DSPE Act).
-Several states have withdrawn general consent for CBI operations — this is a significant federalism issue.
+The CBI is NOT established by any Act of Parliament and is NOT a constitutional body.
+It was established in 1963 by a Ministry of Home Affairs resolution and derives investigation powers from the Delhi Special Police Establishment Act (DSPE Act), 1946.
+The CBI Director is appointed by the President on a PM-CJI (or SC judge nominee)-LoP (LS) committee recommendation (prescribed by the Lokpal Act, 2013, following Vineet Narain).
+The Director has a minimum 2-year tenure (SC directive).
+Three main divisions: Anti-Corruption, Economic Offences, and Special Crimes.
+The CBI requires state government consent to investigate within a state (Section 6, DSPE Act).
+Several states have withdrawn general consent.
 The SC in State of West Bengal v.
-Committee for Protection of Democratic Rights (2010) held that the High Court or Supreme Court can order a CBI investigation without state consent under Art 226/32.
-The CBI is often called a "caged parrot" — a phrase used by the SC in 2013 (Coalgate case) to describe the agency's perceived lack of independence from the government.
-The 2nd ARC recommended giving the CBI statutory status through a dedicated CBI Act.
+Committee for Protection of Democratic Rights (2010) held that HCs and the SC can order CBI investigation without state consent under Art 226/32.
+The SC called CBI a "caged parrot" in 2013 (Coalgate case), describing its perceived lack of independence.
+The 2nd ARC recommended a dedicated CBI Act for statutory status.
+The DSPE Act basis (not constitutional, not statutory in its own right), the state consent requirement, and the "caged parrot" reference are perennial exam items.

 National Green Tribunal (NGT)

-The National Green Tribunal was established in 2010 under the National Green Tribunal Act, 2010 for the effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources.
-India is one of only a few countries to have a dedicated environmental tribunal (along with Australia and New Zealand).
-Composition: Chairperson (a retired SC judge or HC Chief Justice), Judicial Members (retired SC/HC judges), and Expert Members (persons with expertise in environmental science, technology, or administration).
-The NGT has five regional benches: Principal Bench in Delhi, and benches in Bhopal, Pune, Kolkata, and Chennai.
-Jurisdiction: the NGT has jurisdiction over cases involving the implementation of environmental laws including the Water Act (1974), Air Act (1981), Environment Protection Act (1986), Forest Conservation Act (1980), Biodiversity Act (2002), and Public Liability Insurance Act (1991).
-It applies the principles of sustainable development, precautionary principle, and polluter pays principle.
-The NGT can impose substantial penalties and has the power to order compensation for environmental damage.
-Its orders are binding and can be appealed only in the Supreme Court within 90 days.
-The NGT has been active in addressing river pollution (Yamuna, Ganga), air quality (Delhi NCR), waste management, and illegal mining.
-Limitations: the NGT does not cover all environmental laws — the Wildlife Protection Act (1972) and the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 are excluded from its jurisdiction.
+The NGT was established in 2010 under the NGT Act, 2010.
+India became one of only three countries (with Australia and New Zealand) to have a dedicated environmental tribunal.
+Composition: Chairperson (retired SC judge or HC Chief Justice), Judicial Members (retired SC/HC judges), and Expert Members (environmental scientists, engineers, administrators).
+Five benches: Principal Bench in Delhi, and regional benches in Bhopal, Pune, Kolkata, and Chennai.
+Jurisdiction: cases involving 7 environmental statutes: Water Act (1974), Air Act (1981), Environment Protection Act (1986), Forest Conservation Act (1980), Biodiversity Act (2002), Water Cess Act (1977), and Public Liability Insurance Act (1991).
+The NGT applies sustainable development, precautionary principle, and polluter pays principle.
+It imposes substantial penalties and orders environmental damage compensation.
+Appeals go directly to the SC within 90 days.
+The NGT has addressed Yamuna and Ganga pollution, Delhi air quality, waste management, and illegal mining.
+Limitations: the Wildlife Protection Act (1972) and the Forest Rights Act (2006) fall outside NGT jurisdiction.
+The 7 statutes, the 3 environmental principles, and the Wildlife Act exclusion are tested regularly.

 Other Important Statutory Bodies